Andre Baker (wrestler)

-Andre Baker (24 December 1964 - 15 May 2010) was a British professional wrestler, trainer, and promoter in the United Kingdom who competed in the United Kingdom mainly for NWA UK Hammerlock.
+Andre Baker (24 December 1964 – 15 May 2010) was a British professional wrestler, trainer, and promoter in the United Kingdom who competed in the United Kingdom mainly for NWA UK Hammerlock.

 Professional wrestling career

 Baker was trained by Dale Martin and Roy Wood, who made his professional wrestling debut in 1980 at 15 years old.
 During the 1980s Baker worked for Dale Martin Promotions and All Star Wrestling.

-In 1993, Baker founded Hammerlock Wrestling, which was later renamed NWA UK Hammerlock.
-The first Hammerlock event happened on 10 October 1995, with Baker defeating Doug Williams (wrestler) in a Frying Pan match.